naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.18.basic.router.configuration.md

 - **Satellite:** Satellite Internet access is used in areas that would otherwise have no Internet connectivity at all.
 Satellite dishes require a clear line of sight to the satellite.

 - **Dial-up telephone:** Dial-up is a low-bandwidth option that uses any phone line and a modem.
 Dial-up is considered a legacy technology, but you might see it on the exam.

+A SOHO router is typically used to create the connection to the home user and small office connections.
+SOHO routers typically have two features that an enterprise router would be less likely to have:

+- SOHO router almost always use the Internet and VPN technology for their WAN connections to send data back and forth to the rest of the enterprise
+- A SOHO router us almost always a multifunction device that does routing, LAN switching, VPN, wireless and other features

+#### Basic IP Addressing Troubleshooting

+If you are sure you manually configured the correct IP address and subnet mask/prefix, then any basic IP addressing issue is likely to be the result of a misconfigured default gateway or duplicate addresses

+#### Default Gateway